-PROGRAMS FOR TRANSITIONAL STUDENTS
+PROGRAMS FOR STUDENTS IN TRANSITION

-Brookside Charter strives to help all of its families, including those that lack a fixed regular and adequate nighttime residence.
-The school, in accordance with state and federal law and the Missouri state plan for education of the homeless, will give special attention to ensure that homeless students in the school have access to a free and appropriate public education.
-Homeless students are automatically eligible for certain additional support, including, but not limited to, the school meals program, instructional services through Title I, and transportation.
+Brookside Charter strives to help all of its families, including those that lack a fixed, regular and adequate nighttime residence.
+This may include living in a hotel, shelter or other temporary situations.
+In accordance with the McKinney Vento Homeless Assistance Act, the education of students experiencing homelessness will be given special attention to ensure that students experiencing homelessness have access to a free and appropriate public education.
+Students experiencing homelessness are automatically eligible for certain additional supports, including, but not limited to, counseling/therapy referrals, instructional services through Title I. and transportation.

-If parents/guardians find their family in any of these situations, please contact the Superintendent for assistance.
-Once school officials determine that an enrolling student is homeless, the school's homeless coordinator must assist the student in obtaining his/her education, immunization, medical, and other records.
-According to McKinney-Vento, the student must be enrolled in the interim.
+If parents/guardians find their family in any of these situations, please contact the Family Services Director for assistance.
+Once the Family Services Team determines that an enrolling student is experiencing homelessness, the Family Services Director (McKinney Vento Liaison) must assist the student in enrollment, obtaining immunization, medical, and other records.
+According to the McKinney-Vento Homeless Assistance Act, the student must be enrolled in the interim.